uva-cs/ugrads.cs/content/pages/home.md

 The [list at this link](https://goo.gl/rPQGzW) courses for which students' petitions have been approved, and a also courses for which we've said "no”.
     - If you want one of these to count for you, you must complete the [form at this link](https://goo.gl/forms/yukq3PC6oQxh25LY2).
     - Use this same form if you want to petition for a course that’s not on any list.
 See the form for information about what might count and what justification you must provide.
+- Transfer credits for CS classes taken elsewhere: see [here](http://ascs8.eservices.virginia.edu/asEquivs) for a search form for the College, and [here](http://www.seas.virginia.edu/undergrad/pdfs/Transfer_Equivalents_2017.pdf) for a PDF from the Engineering school.
+Students still need to complete a form before they take the course (see Jesse Rogers or Joe Rehder in the Engineering undergraduate office)

 School and University links
 ---------------------------